LucianoJrDev/EcomercLinea/README.md

 Our earrings and bracelets are more than accessories—they are expressions of style, personality, and elegance.
 Inspired by architecture, art, and the harmony of lines, the pieces in the collection bring lightness and exclusivity to those who value unique details.

 Whether for a special occasion or to elevate your everyday style, LINEA transforms every look into a statement of authenticity and refinement.

+💎 Minimalism.
+Sophistication.
+Identity.

+Find the perfect piece and stand out with elegance.

 ## What was added?